Alan-Bushell/belfast-auto-repairs/README.md

 > The form should collect contact details for the customer so that the merchant can contact them back.
 > The form should include an option for the user to select if they want to receive promotional offers and merchant collect e-mail addresses.
 > The contact page should include multiple forms or contact including phone, address and a map of the business location.
+> The contact form should give user feedback on submission.

 ## Skeleton Plane